A lone silhouette stands beneath a crescent moon and starry sky, evoking a sense of solitude and wonder.

 Here are simple, grace-filled ways to walk through a spiritual dry season:

 Faithfulness doesn’t require fireworks.
-Stay rooted in prayer, even if it feels dull.
+Stay rooted in prayer, even if it feels quiet.

 Pour your heart out in words.
 Let God meet you there.